 - A good umbrella that can resist the wind

-- Good walking shoes and nice shoes for evening occasions
+- Comfortable walking shoes and fine shoes for evening occasions

 January Events in France

-January in France brings a range of events and activities, ranging from the government-sponsored winter sales to great skiing.
+January in France brings a series of events and activities, ranging from the government-sponsored winter sales to great skiing.

 - Paris Fashion Week: Paris caps off the international fashion season in mid-January after shows in New York, London, and Milan.
 The first week of the two-week affair is dedicated to men's fashion.

 - New Year's Day: On January 1, many shops, cafés, and other attractions will be closed for the holiday.

 January Travel Tips

 - France has some spectacular skiing areas and some of the best slopes in the world.
 Many are in the Alps, but the other main mountain ranges also offer good skiing, both overland cross-country and downhill.

 - January is a nice time to visit France, as there are few crowds and no long waits for tourist attractions.
 Additionally, prices are lower for both airfares and for hotels and you can get a good deal on flights.

 - When visiting in January, beware that some hotels, particularly in the south of France, will be on their annual leave.